jrosen081/Vortecs/README.md

 - **Dennis Kats**: *Co-Designer and Math Consultant*

 # License
-Vector is licensed under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/jrosen081/Vector/master/LICENSE) file for details
+Vortecs is licensed under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/jrosen081/Vector/master/LICENSE) file for details

 # Acknowledgements
 - 3Blue1Brown for his amazing [Linear Algebra series](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) that was the source of inspiration for this project.